connortsui20/cascades-structure/GOALS.md

 Note that at the time of writing, `optd` already has a prototype implementation.
 However, this document purposefully does not reference the code of the prototype.
 We will make the assumption that nothing has been implemented, and this project will be started from scratch.

+Not all of the goals we describe in this document may be possible.
+However, by recording all of our goals in one place, we hope to create a unified vision for the `optd` project that will allow us to pave a clearer path.

 # Overarching Goals

 The main goal of the `optd` project is to build a query optimizer that has the following properties, listed in no particular order of importance: